Gleejr/Azure-network-protocols/README.md

 ![2023-11-05_16-51-36](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/b73f1e81-f2ee-410a-bb3d-a544357754fc)

 <p>
- 11. For authentication type select password and create a username and password.
-(I used the same username and password for VM1)
+ 11. For authentication type, select "password" and create a username and password (you can use the same credentials as in step 8).
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/73966a9e-4de3-44fe-b6ec-624e24836123)

 <p>
-12. Click next twice at the bottom to get to the Networking screen.
-It will show that the VM2 will be on the same virtual network as VM1.
-(Azure already created a virtual network for VM1 and now that we created VM2 in the same reource group it will also use the same virtual netowrk as VM1.
+12. Go to the networking screen and verify that VM2 will be on the same virtual network as VM1.(Azure already created a virtual network for VM1 and now that we created VM2 in the same reource group it will also use the same virtual netowrk as VM1.
 Azure has created VM1-vnet for my virtual network)
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/309eb96b-b178-474d-9cb7-0da9c521a819)

 <p>
-13. Click review + create and once validation has passed click create again to build VM2.
+13. Click "Review + create," and once validation passes, click "Create" to build VM2.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/44bfd1d6-3f6a-4ed9-ace4-34e7052f1ccd)

 <p>
 14. Now that we have two virtual machines VM1 and VM2 we will use microsoft remote desktop to access VM1.
-Grab the the public IP address for VM1.
+Retrieve the public IP address for VM1.
 This can be found by going to Virtual machines, clicking on VM1, and Public IP address is right under size.
-(I'm using a macbook.
-I downloaded Microsoft Remote desktop)
+(Download Microsoft Remote desktop if using MAC)
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/f43b9191-dd51-4890-89fc-d695e99544ed)

 <p>
-15. Start up Microsoft Remote desktop, click add PC, input the public IP address for VM1, and click add.
+15. Use Microsoft Remote Desktop to access VM1 by entering its public IP address.
 </p>

 ![image](https://github.com/Gleejr/Azure-network-protocols/assets/148407820/6460d0aa-949a-45e8-a6d6-41efd3adf457)